rachelsng/Amazon-Fraud-Detection-with-Network-Analytics/README.md

 ## Objective

 1. Predict which brands are engaging in ratings fraud
-2. Demonstrate the network metrics can help to improve prediction accuracy
+2. Demonstrate that network metrics can help to improve prediction accuracy

 ## Dataset